delphijc/smbsec/website/content/books/ai-blue-team-ops/chapter9.md

 date = "2025-11-28"
 weight = 90
 +++
-# Chapter 9 – Roadmap for the Next Decade

 ## 9.1 Emerging AI Techniques
 - **Generative Models for Attack Simulation** – Use Stable‑Diffusion‑style models to generate realistic phishing emails, malware payloads, and network traffic for training.